revington/connect-bruteforce/README.md

-benji
+connect-bruteforce
 =====

-A nodejs connect middleware to prevent bruteforce
+A connect middleware to prevent bruteforce.

 Synopsis
 --------